niqdevgit/V.E.N.L.A/Hours&Diary.md

 ## 5.2.2024
 Worked on a PUT request, now I can change users' passwords.
 Now I have all the "big concepts" working as intended.
 Now I can start to focus on polishing the features.
 I also had an interesting call today with my developer friend.
 I have wondered if I could do the AI implementation, or am I just dreaming.
 But apparently, it is not that hard or expensive.

+## 6.2.2024
+I added error handling to the backend and appropriate messaging to the frontend.
+I worked on CSS a lot.
+I'm not that competent in CSS, but I really enjoy working with it.
+I managed to create some kind of neo-brutalism style.